Anti-LM Decoding for Zero-shot In-context Machine Translation: Method

 \subsection{Anti-LM Contrastive Decoding}

-We introduce our Anti-LM approach, which penalises the logits of the next token continuation of $x$, simply $\log p(y_1|x)$.
-The key difference between our Anti-LM objective and previous work, is that we subtract logits conditioned directly on the test sentences $x$ to be translated, and not other contexts $u$ or any subsequent generations $y_{<t}$.
-Instead, we use a discount factor $\gamma^t$ to reduce the influence of the Anti-LM (ALM) on future timesteps.
+We introduce our Anti-LM approach (ALM), which penalises the logits of the next token continuation of $x$, simply $\log p(y_1|x)$.
+The key difference between our Anti-LM objective and previous work is that we subtract logits conditioned directly on the test sentences $x$ to be translated, and not other contexts $u$ or any subsequent generations $y_{<t}$.
+Additionally, we use a discount factor $\gamma^t$ to reduce the influence of the Anti-LM on future timesteps.

 Unlike $\mathrm{PMI}$ decoding, the Anti-LM logits only need to be computed once for each source sentence.
 Note that $\log p(y_1|x)$ ensures that we never subtract the logits of the target language $y$ if there is a ``successful'' translation.
 As a control condition, we experiment with the Anti-LM conditioned on $u$, which has the same context as conditional $\mathrm{PMI}$.